 It is easier to adopt a new word, pronunciation or grammatical construction than it is to buy a new mobile phone, but the fundamentals are quite similar: a style—of speaking just as dressing or being—requires access and a kind of entitlement to adopt the style.
 If you don’t know about an innovation, you can’t really adopt it, but you also may not adopt it because you aren’t licensed to.
 That’s what makes something like Bronies—guys who love My Little Pony—stand out.
 They don’t seem licensed to adopt that product.
 What are the social mountain ranges that block the spread of innovations and what are the Autobahns that promote them?

-One relevant finding: “The conduits of innovation are the multiple weak ties of everyday urban interaction in the neutral areas outside close-knit community territories” (see Milroy and Milroy 1985 for more about this, the quote comes from here).
+One relevant finding: “The conduits of innovation are the multiple weak ties of everyday urban interaction in the neutral areas outside close-knit community territories” (see Milroy and Milroy 1985 for more about this).
 That basically means that innovations enter a community because of interactions with folks outside the community.